AzukoTazumaki/Azuko/README.md

 # Welcome to Azuko!

-Azuko is a static artist website with the ability to listen to all his tracks
+`Azuko` is a static (for now) artist website with the ability to listen to all his tracks

 ## Clone the repository